fernandosilvajfgs/book-management-app/README.md

 # BookNest

-A web application for managing and cataloging book records, designed as a tech challenge project with essential CRUD operations and image/summary generation with OpenAPI.
+A web application for managing and cataloging book records, designed as a tech challenge project with essential CRUD operations and image/summary generation with OpenAPI integration.

 ## Description